veray97/Bai-Perron-Test-in-Python/README.md

 1. Only one breakpoint is allowed;
 2. Linear regression is used to fit the data before and after the breakpoint.

+## CUSUM test

+* Rather than finding how many breakpoints in time serie data, CUSUM test is a statistical tool for detecting subtle but meaningful changes in data over time.
+And it can be combined with other algorithm, for example [Binary Segmentation](https://arxiv.org/html/2410.08654v1), [Optimal Partitioning](https://arxiv.org/pdf/math/0309285), or [Wild Binary Segmentation (WBS)](https://arxiv.org/abs/1411.0858) to find more breakpoints.

+### Algorithm:

+### Feature of CUSUM test:
+1. Sensitive to Small Mean Shifts: By accumulating tiny deviations, CUSUM can detect small changes in the process mean more quickly than Shewhart charts.
+2. Provides Information on Direction and Magnitude of Change: The slope of the CUSUM plot can indicate the trend and approximate magnitude of the mean shift.
+3. Suitable for Sequential Analysis: It processes one new data point at a time and updates the cumulative sum, making it ideal for real-time monitoring.